 Next steps to employment

 You may be assessed as needing help to find a job.
 If so, we will support you to find or improve your chances of finding work through training and education.

-At Kent, Surrey, Sussex CRC we hold job fairs for employers to meet with service users.
+We hold job fairs for employers to meet with service users.
 If you are interested in information about these events, please speak to your Responsible Officer.
 Please also discuss with your Responsible Officer, if you need further information about disclosing your convictions to an employer or would like to develop your skills and job prospects by volunteering as a peer mentor.

 Personal experiences of probation

 Find out about other service user's positive experiences of probation.